owncloud-archive/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 What’s more, by taking this approach, code changes aren’t required to deploy to multiple environments.

-To set override an existing setting, you need to export an environment variable, which has the same name as the one which you want to override, prefixed with ``OC_``.
+To override an existing setting, you need to export an environment variable, which has the same name as the one which you want to override, prefixed with ``OC_``.
 For example, if you wanted to override the value of ``dbname``, you would set